 - Please familiarize yourself with the evacuation route map posted on your bedroom door and the Designated Assembly Areas on campus.
 In the event of a building evacuation, proceed to the nearest exit with your mask on.
 While it is important to maintain social distance, you should not delay exiting the building in order to do so in the event of any emergency.
 Once outside, proceed to the designated assembly area.
 Also, follow social distancing protocols by remaining 6’ from other individuals.
 Wait for further instructions from emergency personnel.
 You will be notified when it is safe to re-enter the building.
 When re-entering the building, maintain social distance from others and avoid congregating in the entranceway or lobby.
 Take the stairs instead of the elevator whenever possible.

-- Smoking or vaping indoors is not permitted on college property both indoors and outdoors, unless officially designated otherwise.
+- Smoking or vaping indoors is not permitted on university property both indoors and outdoors, unless officially designated otherwise.
 You may contact the Student Health Center for a smoking cessation consultation at (585) 395-2414 if you are finding it difficult not to smoke while in quarantine or isolation.

 INDIVIDUALS IN NEED OF EXIT ASSISTANCE: